apache/mesos/docs/nested-container-and-task-group.md

 while the container image can be specified for each container.

-## New Primitives: Task Group and Nested Container
+## Task Groups

-### Task Group

-The concept of Task Group addresses the limitation of the existing Scheduler and Executor APIs, which cannot send a group of tasks to an executor `atomically`.
-Even though a scheduler can launch multiple tasks for the same executor in a LAUNCH offer operation, these tasks are delivered to the executor one at a time via separate LAUNCH events.
+The concept of a "task group" addresses a previous limitation of the scheduler and executor APIs, which could not send a group of tasks to an executor atomically.
+Even though a scheduler can launch multiple tasks for the same executor in a LAUNCH operation, these tasks are delivered to the executor one at a time via separate LAUNCH events.
 It cannot guarantee atomicity since any individual task might be dropped due to different reasons (e.g., network partition).
-Therefore, the Task Group provides `all-or-nothing` semantics to ensure a group of tasks are delivered `atomically` to an executor.
+Therefore, the task group provides all-or-nothing semantics to ensure a group of tasks are delivered atomically to an executor.

-### Nested Container
+## Nested Containers

-The concept of Nested Container describes containers nested under an executor container.
-They share the network namespace and volumes while they may have their own container images and resource limits.
-By introducing the new agent API for nested container in the following section, executors no longer need to implement their own containerization.
+The concept of a "nested container" describes containers nested under an executor container.
+In the typical case of a Linux agent, they share a network namespace and volumes so that they can communicate using the network and access the same data, though they may have their own container images and resource limits.
+On Linux, they may share cgroups or have their own - see the section below on resource limits for more information.

-Instead, executors can reuse the containerizer (in the agent) to launch nested container.
+With the agent nested container API, executors can utilize the containerizer in the agent to launch nested containers.
 Both authorized operators or executors will be allowed to create nested containers.
+The Mesos default executor makes use of this API when launching tasks, and custom executors may consume it as well.

+## Resource Requests and Limits

+In each task, the resources required by that task can be specified.
+Common resource types are `cpus`, `mem`, and `disk`.
+The resources listed in the `resources` field are known as resource "requests" and represent the minimum resource guarantee required by the task; these resources are used to set the cgroups of the nested container associated with the task and will always be available to the task process if they are needed.
+The quantities specified in the `limits` field are the resource "limits", which represent the maximum amount of `cpus` and/or `mem` that the task may use.
+Setting a CPU or memory limit higher than the corresponding request allows the task to consume more than its allocated amount of CPU or memory when there are unused resources available on the agent.

+When multiple nested containers run under a single executor, the enforcement of resource constraints depends on the value of the `container.linux_info.share_cgroups` field.
+When this boolean field is `true` (this is the default), each container is constrained by the cgroups of its parent container.
+This means that if multiple tasks run underneath one executor, their resource constraints will be enforced as a sum of all the task resource constraints, applied collectively to those task processes.
+In this case, nested container resource consumption is collectively managed via one set of cgroup subsystem control files associated with the parent executor container.

+When the `share_cgroups` field is set to `false`, the resource consumption of each task is managed via a unique set of cgroups associated with that task's nested container, which means that each task process is subject to its own resource requests and limits.
+Note that if you want to specify `limits` on a task, the task's container MUST set `share_cgroups` to `false`.
+Also note that all nested containers under a single executor container must share the same value of `share_cgroups`.

+Note that when a task sets a memory limit higher than its memory request, the Mesos agent will change the OOM score adjustment of the task process using a heuristic based on the task's memory request and the agent's memory capacity.
+This means that if the agent's memory becomes exhausted and processes must be OOM-killed to reclaim memory at a time when the task is consuming more than its memory request, the task process will be killed preferentially.

 # Task Group API